vnylbscr/HastaKayit/README.md

-# HastaKayit
+# PatientRegistration

-Doktor Hasta ilişkileri için yapılmış bir c#form uygulaması. veritabanı olarak sqlServer kullanılmıştır
+A c#form application made for Doctor Patient relations. sqlServer is used for this app as database